 An Amazing Day Trip To The Seven Sisters

-There seven sisters cliffs is no shortage of fun things to do in London but every now and again it’s nice to escape the city for the day.
-Thanks to its location, there are lots of great day trips from London which are less than 2 hours away.
-One such place is the Seven Sisters Country Park.
-I’d wanted to do a day trip to the Seven Sisters ever since I saw photos of the dramatic white chalk cliffs.
+There seven sisters cliffs is no shortage of fun things to do in London but every now and again, it’s nice to escape the city for a day and enjoy a bit of travel beyond the hustle and bustle.
+Thanks to its prime location, there are plenty of great day trips from London that take less than two hours.
+One of the best is the Seven Sisters Country Park, a must-visit destination for nature and travel enthusiasts alike.

-I finally managed to go in February this year and hiked the 22 km trail over the 7 famous English cliffs from Seaford to Eastbourne.
-The hike was challenging in places but the scenery was spectacular.
+I’d wanted to take this trip ever since I saw photos of the dramatic white chalk cliffs.
+I finally managed to go in February this year and hiked the 22 km trail over the seven famous English cliffs from Seaford to Eastbourne.
+The hike was challenging in parts, but the scenery was absolutely spectacular a reminder of why travel in the UK can be so rewarding.

 The Seven Sisters are a series of dramatic chalk cliffs which overlook the English Channel.
 The trail from Seaford to Eastbourne is one of the prettiest coastal walks in England.
 As the name suggests, there are seven hills (‘sisters’) as well as a few smaller hills on each side of the Sisters.